The Week That Was

 The week’s single most important structural finding is that the same governance failure replicated across four unrelated domains simultaneously.

-Greene’s Law 3 (conceal your intentions) applies symmetrically.
 None of these actors is openly arguing for permanent ungoverned authority.
 All are framing their actions as temporary, responsible, and necessary.
-The precedent being set is durable regardless.

 The Fertilizer-to-Alignment Pipeline